PieterBijl/Group28/README.md

 !python test.py  - dataroot/content/Group28/datasets/variatonal_data/ test/  - name variational_data_batch_size_64_normal_epochs_50_decay_ 0  - model test
 ```
 These results were used for later analysis of the performance of the model.

-Changing hyperparameters
+### Changing hyperparameters

-In the code we identified several possible candidates for hyperparameter tuning.
+In their code there are several possible candidates for hyperparameter tuning.
 The possible candidates were:
 - Number of epochs with a constant learning rate, default = 100.
 - Number of epochs with a decaying learning rate, default = 100.
 - Momentum term of Adam optimization algorithm, default = 0.5.